marcus-crane/utf9k/content/blog/2021-04-18--starbucks-ecosystem/index.md

 - "starbucks"
 ---

 Like all non-technical blog posts I write, the ones that get published are often a spur of the moment reaction to something I just saw or experienced.
-In this case, I was visiting a Starbucks location here in New Zealand and learned an annoying qualifer about the recently introduced Starbucks Rewards system.
+In this case, I was visiting a Starbucks location here in New Zealand and learned an annoying qualifier about the recently introduced Starbucks Rewards system.

 For any international readers, Starbucks doesn't have a huge presence here in New Zealand.
 As of 2018, the total number of stores had dropped from [nearly 50 to 22](https://www.stuff.co.nz/business/industries/106769552/restaurant-brands-sells-starbucks-coffee-in-nz) with a majority of those being within key cities such as Auckland and Wellington.